Everything you need to know about IELTS

 What if I become ill during the test?

 » If you are seriously ill during the test, you should report it to the test supervisor.
-Then the test centre will take special care about the situation and might give special consideration.
+Then the test centre will take special care of the situation and might give special consideration.
 No consideration or favour is possible if it is not brought to the attention of the test supervisor.

 What happens if a candidate is absent on the day of the test without giving prior notice?